google/fonts/apache/justanotherhand/upstream_info.md

 ## Conclusion

 Just Another Hand has a librefonts mirror at `https://github.com/librefonts/justanotherhand`.
 The only available source format is FontLab VFB, which is not compatible with gftools-builder.
 No `config.yaml` can be created without first converting sources.
 The family is Apache-licensed and not currently tracked in the gfonts_library_sources.json file.
 Status: no_config_possible.

+## Commit Added (MEDIUM confidence)

+Commit `151e64a17c149d2d5f75040e7ce8783810b9b818` was determined by **date_correlation**.
+Found the latest upstream commit before the binary modification date in google/fonts (2017-08-07).
+This assumes the upstream HEAD at onboarding time was the commit used.